FusionSid/DiscordStatusAPI/README.md

 ### Result:

-This is a live example of this, this image will update if I go offline [![Example Image](https://discordimage.herokuapp.com/api/image/?user_id=624076054969188363)](https://discordimage.herokuapp.com/docs)
+This is a live example of this, this image will update if I am offline, idle, do_not_disturb, invisible or online

+[![Example Image](https://discordimage.herokuapp.com/api/image/?user_id=624076054969188363)](https://discordimage.herokuapp.com/docs)

 Other Parameters: